cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 *WiseFlow* to process these events in real-time.
 You can observe the Flow while it is processing events by retrieving metrics about how many events it has processed.
 For that, we need to know the name of the Flowlet inside the *WiseFlow* that performs the actual processing.
-In this case, it is a Flowlet named *pageViewCount*.
+In this case, it is a Flowlet named *parser*.
 Here is a curl command to retreive the number of events it has processed::

-  $ curl localhost:10000/v2/metrics/system/apps/Wise/flows/WiseFlow/flowlets/pageViewCount/\
+  $ curl localhost:10000/v2/metrics/system/apps/Wise/flows/WiseFlow/flowlets/parser/\
   > process.events.processed\?aggregate=true
   {"data":3000}